Back To Animals

 Our Animal's Story

-ZooAmerica is home to five American Alligators.
-Xavier and Yoshi, our exhibit gators, hatched in August 2010 at the St. Augustine Alligator Farm.
-They moved from the Education Department into the exhibit when they were about 3.5 feet long.
-The remaining three alligators are housed off-exhibit and are used as ambassadors of their species in educational programming.
-Their hatch dates are August 2015.
+ZooAmerica is home to one American alligator, Yoshi, that hatched in August 2010 at the St. Augustine Alligator Farm.
+He moved from the Education Department into the habitat area when he was about 3.5 feet long.